RedisTimeSeries/RedisTimeSeries/docs/index.md

 ```
 ./deps/readies/bin/getpy2
-sudo ./system-setup.py
+./system-setup.py
 ```

 Note that ```system-setup.py``` **will install various packages on your system** using the native package manager and pip.
+This requires root permissions (i.e. sudo) on Linux.

 If you prefer to avoid that, you can:

 * Review system-setup.py and install packages manually,
 * Utilize a Python virtual environment,